bbauska/W3Cx-5of5/README.md

   title="Devtools console showing 0.1 + 0.2 is not equal to 0.3 but to 0.300000000000004"
   alt="Devtools console showing 0.1 + 0.2 is not equal to 0.3 but to 0.300000000000004." />

-<p>Second, an integer has 2&#94;52 relevant bits, so the biggest integer
+<p>Second, an integer has 2&#94;52 relevant bits, the biggest integer
 is 2&#94;53.
 There is one bit that determines the sign of the number, so the smallest signed integer is -2&#94;53.</p>